jpxoi/r2py-cli/README.md

 ![GitHub pull requests](https://img.shields.io/github/issues-pr/jpxoi/r2py-cli)
 ![GitHub contributors](https://img.shields.io/github/contributors/jpxoi/r2py-cli)

-This is a command-line tool to upload, download, or delete files to Cloudflare R2 using its S3-compatible API.
+This is a command-line tool to interact with Cloudflare R2 storage.
+It allows you to upload, download, delete, and list objects in your R2 buckets.
+The tool is designed to be simple and efficient, making it easy to manage your files in R2.
+This is a command-line tool to interact with Cloudflare R2 using its S3-compatible API.
 It is built using Python and the `boto3` library, which provides a simple interface for interacting with S3-compatible storage services.

-The CLI is designed to be user-friendly and provides progress bars for uploads and downloads, as well as logging for all operations.

 > [!NOTE]
 > This project is not an official Cloudflare product and is not maintained by Cloudflare.
 It is an open-source project created by the community for the community.